 New Audio: We have a brand new Notes in Spanish Conversations audio out today, ‘Españoles longevos’, all about the recent discovery that Spain is going to overtake Japan in the longevity stakes!
 We look at the reasons why, and add our own interpretations: Listen here now!

-Charity: Thanks to all the support we receive via purchases in our store, and via our Patreon page for NIS supporters, this week we have sent a total of 4000 euros (2000 euros each) to two charities that are very important to us.
+Charity: Thanks to all the support we receive via purchases in our store, and your donations, this week we have sent a total of 4000 euros (2000 euros each) to two charities that are very important to us.

 The first is Aldeas Infantiles SOS – it’s mission is to protect vulnerable children.
 We have donated to their Madrid centre, which includes a large fostering centre in El Escorial (see their video 1, 2, 3… Casa to really understand what they do).
 The Madrid centre also provides vital emergency support throughout the Madrid region for families in grave risk of breaking apart.